davidlower/jekyll-build/README.md

 ### gitignore

-Update this file first - remove all # from the first paragraph of files AND block _site folder so it is uploaded to git.
+Update this file first - remove all # from the first paragraph except assets folder (block that off) AND block _site folder (add a #) so it is uploaded to git.

 ### Initialise git